logicalclocks/aml_end_to_end/README.md

 ## Notebooks description

-#### SPR_ingestion.ipynb
-Create 2 features groups from the Santanted Product Recommendation competition https://www.kaggle.com/c/santander-product-recommendation/data .
-The feature groups are one for train and the other for test.

-#### AMLSim_injestion.ipynb
+#### transaction_feature_engineering_ingestion.ipynb
-Create 2 features groups from the AMLSim project https://github.com/IBM/AMLSim .
+Create 1 features group from the AMLSim project https://github.com/IBM/AMLSim .
-The feature groups represents the generated accounts and transactions.
+The feature group represents the generated transactions.

-#### feature_engineering.ipynb
-Create 2 feature groups from the feature groups created in AMLSim_injestion.ipynb.
 The features are transformed in numerical.

+#### training_dataset_for_embeddings.ipynb
-Finally, the notebook creates 2 training datasets frin the feature groups.
+Create 2 training datasets for accounts and transactions.

 ## Data description